watsonfellowship/watson-51/_fellows/kyla-roland.md

 school: Davidson College

-project: "The Future is Female: Examining STEM Gender Disparities"
+project: "The Future is Female: How Sociocultural Factors Influence Female Participation in STEM"

 countries:
   - Trinidad and Tobago
-  - Denmark
   - Norway
-  - Sweden
   - South Africa

 continents: